Ghosts

 - Can you visualize the most frequent phrases?

 This is an area where we can see significant improvement in the visualizations themselves over different models of generative AI.
-Here’s a few examples from my output running this last year, with ChatGPT, to compare:
+Here’s a few examples from an earlier run of this exercise, generated with ChatGPT, to compare:

 Figure 1.
 Frequent bigrams and trigrams